 With this post we begin a series about the various home sharing services that are available.
 Today, we take a look at Common, a co-living community that is is designed for millennials.
 A New York-based company Common manages nine co-living apartment buildings.
+Ask yourself if a group living situation like this would work with your needs and preferences.

 What Common Offers